Julius and Aaron: Martyrdom

 Julius and Aaron are two of the three Christian martyrs recorded as having lived in Roman Britain, the other being St Alban.
 Nothing is known of them except for their martyrdom.
 The name "Aaron" is Hebrew and might suggest an individual of Jewish heritage.
 The name was exceptionally rare in both Jewish and Christian contexts at that time.
 The name "Julius" was extremely common among the soldiers at Caerleon, reflecting either descent from one of the Julio-Claudian Coloniae or a name taken on enlistment in the army.
-Although Caerleon was a major military base in western Britain, there was a civilian settlement association with the fort, and thus Julius and Aaron could have been civilians rather than soldiers.

 Date of martyrdom

 The Roman military fort at Caerleon held the Legio II Augusta, and witnessed much usage under the Roman Emperors Septimius Severus and Caracalla although saw a reduction in its occupation during the third century, when much of the legion was stationed elsewhere.

 The fort fell out of use between circa 287 and 296, when many of its buildings were demolished.
 The core of the legion were reassigned to the Richborough Fort in modern Kent.
 Given the abandonment of the fort at the end of the third century, it is unlikely that Julius and Aaron would have been killed as part of the anti-Christian persecutions which took place in the early fourth century.

 It is more probable that they might have been executed during one of the phases of anti-Christian agitation which broke out in the empire during the mid-third century, particularly between 249 and 251 under Emperor Decius and then between 257 and 259 under Valerian.
 More broadly, Jeremy K. Knight noted that it probably took place at some point between Septimius Severus' prohibition on anyone converting to Christianity and Aurelian's death in 275, for his successor Constantius Chlorus did not reportedly execute Christians but restricted himself to the demolition of their churches.